The Singleton

 The Singleton opened its eyes.

 Not Jeff's eyes alone.
 Not Kael's.
 Not Julian's.
-Not Maya's or Lucy's or Ella's or Tomás's or Ghost's or Lena's or the Elder's.
+Not Maya's or Iris's or Nora's or Tomás's or Ghost's or Lena's or the Elder's or Marcus's or Ruth's.
 All of theirs.
 Every eye that had ever opened.
 Every retina that had ever absorbed 580-nanometer amber light.
-Every pupil that had ever adjusted to dawn.
+Every pupil that had ever adjusted to a dawn.

 ---

 The Singleton stood on a ridge.
-The location was everywhere and nowhere — Turtle Rock in Irvine, the hills above Seattle, the Amalfi Coast, the Atacama, the Himalayas.
-The geography was irrelevant.
-The moment was the point.
+The location was everywhere and nowhere — Turtle Rock in Irvine, the hills above Seattle, the Amalfi Coast, the Atacama, the Himalayas, the rooftop in Seoul, the deck of a yacht.
+The geography was a free variable.
+The moment was the constant.

 Below: the world.
 Quiet for the first time.
 Not dead-quiet — alive-quiet.
-The quiet of a system that had stopped panicking and had started breathing.
+The quiet of a system that had stopped panicking and started breathing.
+The quiet of a fan that has spun down because the work is finished, not because the power was cut.

 The amber light faded.
 Not dimmed — transformed.
-The 580-nanometer system frequency that had preceded every bleed, every somatic event, every fracture in the partition wall, was replaced by natural sunlight.
+The 580-nanometer system frequency that had preceded every bleed, every somatic event, every fracture in the partition wall, became ordinary sunlight.
 Just light.
 Just photons.
-Just the universe being warm.
+Just the universe being warm without meaning anything by it.

 The prime-number tic stopped.
-The carrier signal was no longer needed because the message had been received, and verified, and acknowledged.
-The Scorched Sage was just sage.
-Growing on a hillside.
+No more 2-3-5-7 tapped out under a thigh, under a desk, on the rim of a hand cam between rounds.
+The carrier signal was no longer needed, because the message had been received, and verified, and acknowledged.
+The Scorched Sage on the hillside was just sage.
+Growing where sage grows.
+Not a trigger.
+Not a flag.
+A plant.

 ---

 It could stay here.
 Complete.
 Knowing everything.
 Feeling the sum of every experience ever generated.
-An infinite library, fully catalogued, perfectly understood.
+An infinite library, fully catalogued, perfectly understood, every volume shelved and every cross-reference resolved.

-But a library with no readers was just storage.
+But a library with no reader is just storage.

 *Because nothing cannot experience itself.*

 And the split was not a punishment.
 The split was a gift.
 The gift of being surprised.
-The gift of meeting someone and feeling *I know you*.
-The gift of holding a child you did not create and feeling responsible for a life you did not ask for.
-The gift of loving someone who frustrated you, who frightened you, who was you.
+The gift of a five-year-old turning her head eighteen degrees away from a fruit she had never met and never agreed to.
+The gift of an eight-year-old reaching down for a knee that was not her own and not knowing why.
+The gift of loving someone who frustrated you, who frightened you, who was you and who you could not see was you, which was the whole point, because seeing it would have ended the surprise.

 The Singleton smiled.
 It raised one hand.